MohanaprabhaS/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
+# DEVELOPED BY : Mohanaprabha S
+# REGISTER NO : 212224040197
+# DATE : 20.3.25
 ## AIM
+To write a python program to perform sliding window protocol.
 ## ALGORITHM:
 1. Start the program.
 2. Get the frame size from the user